Marketers have a tendency to lump huge numbers of consumers into demographic groups that are too broad to be very revealing.

 Although Xennials may have grown up analog, thanks to the flexibility that comes with youth they very quickly adapted to digital technology.
-They remember old technology such as the manila folder, floppy disk and index cards; now these glyphs make perfect sense used in digital format.
+They remember old technology such as the manila folder, floppy disk, and index cards; these glyphs make perfect sense to them when used in digital format.

 Xennials often have digital blind spots: they’re more likely to migrate to desktop to complete a purchase, for example.
-They may have digitalized most aspects of their lives but still rely on a paper diary for example.
+They may have digitized most aspects of their lives but still rely on analog personal calendars, for example.

 Xennials tend to have longer attention spans compared to Millennials.
 They remember the analog ways of teaching, using blackboards and working through lessons linearly as a group, but they may have adapted to digital methods such as online learning and progressing at your own pace.

 Xennials are essentially opportunists, picking up the elements of the post-digital world that suit them but sticking to some of the old ways.

 Xennials are now at the stage where some new technology is starting to feel a little baffling.
 They may not quite be on board with Snapchat yet, and their pragmatic approach to adopting new technology means they may not hop on that particular train.
 But it’s important not to talk down to this group.